-We make it easy to volunteer for nature through Nature Groupie Events.
-Over 200 organizations in New England post their outdoor volunteer opportunities on our calendar!
+We make it easy to volunteer for nature.
+Over 200 conservation organizations in New England post their volunteer experiences on our calendar.

-- Recruit volunteers for nature-based projects through Nature Groupie Events
+- Recruit volunteers for nature-based projects through Nature Groupie Experiences (events calendar)

 - Access free Stewardship Training Guides to train your volunteers